 "War is hell, but that's not the half of it, because war is also mystery and terror and adventure and courage and discovery and holiness and pity and despair and longing and love.
 War is nasty; war is fun.
 War is thrilling; war is drudgery.
 War makes you a man; war makes you dead."

-—Tim O'Brien, from The Things They Carried
+—Tim O'Brien, in The Things They Carried